 What if you were the focus on right now, if I don’t need this cookie, you know my stomach won’t feel like crap five minutes from now, right.
-By that time I’m done eating this cookie, it’ll be gone anyways what’s the point?
+By that time I’m done eating this cookie, it’ll be gone anyway.
+What’s the point?

-So that then at that point, finally started describing something like 90, 95% of the decisions people made, but there was still something I felt missing because I would look at certain decisions and those five steps that I told you didn’t quiet bring it together.
+So that then at that point, I finally started describing something like 90, 95% of the decisions people made, but there was still something I felt missing because I would look at certain decisions and those five steps that I told you didn’t quite bring it together.

 Step 6 – Survival Always Beats Desire

-So this is one, I wanna help, I sort out the best information and I found this really amazing thing that I’ve been talking about for years.
-I just didn’t realize in effects pain versus pleasure.
+So this is one where I sorted out the best information and I found this really amazing thing that I’ve been talking about for years.
+I just didn’t realize it affects pain versus pleasure.
 And that is, that after everything else is in consideration, survival always beats desire because see, as human beings we’re programmed to survive, we are not programmed to thrive.

 And I want you to realize that this is a really important thing, is that we as human beings and I’m gonna do a full podcast episode on this concept and that is that human beings are built to survive.
 We are not built to thrive in life, we are not built for success, we’re purely built for survival.

-So, the desire to have something, is nowhere near strong as your survival instincts that kick in.
+So, the desire to have something is nowhere near strong as your survival instincts that kick in.
 So when you wanna say no to that food, the problem is that your survival instincts kick in and survival instincts have to do with what, emotion right?
-And survival almost always, is related to somethings that’s happening now, right?
+And survival almost always, is related to something that’s happening now, right?

-And the perception is reality, in terms of the fact that things that have to do with survival feel really powerful to us.
-And of course survival is in instinct that is trying to get you to avoid the biggest pain of all, right death.
+And the perception is a reality, in terms of the fact that things that have to do with survival feel really powerful to us.
+And of course, survival is in instinct that is trying to get you to avoid the biggest pain of all, right death.

-So what you see then is you put the six together, and this six will describe any decision a human being makes when you apply this six principles to it.
+So what you see then is you put the six together, and this six will describe any decision a human being makes when you apply these six principles to it.

-Your gonna see that you can essentially, you can see exactly why an individual is making the decision they’re making and if you’re trying to help people especially if you’re trying to help yourself, you can look at and see which of this steps is causing you to make poor decisions and you just go back and say how do I fix this?
+Your gonna see that essentially, you can see exactly why an individual is making the decision they’re making and if you’re trying to help people, especially if you’re trying to help yourself, you can look at and see which of this steps is causing you to make poor decisions and you just go back and say, how do I fix this?

-Get yourself to understand that’s not true but get it away from the logical and make it emotional and think about all of those things and make it as emotional as you can and get your survival instinct to push you forward, alright.
-I hope you this makes a lot of sense to you,
+Get yourself to understand that it is not true.
+Get it away from the logical and make it emotional and think about all of those things and make it as emotional as you can and get your survival instinct to push you forward, alright.
+I hope this makes a lot of sense to you.

-I know that if you take this six rules and you apply them, you’re gonna be able to better understand why people make the decisions you make and the most important person for you to look at for this, is you my friends.
+I know that if you take these six rules and you apply them, you’re gonna be able to better understand why you make the decisions you make and the most important person for you to look at for this, is you, my friends.